psi4/psi4/doc/sphinxman/source/psithoninput.rst

 this section we will describe the essential features of the Psithon language.
 |PSIfour| is distributed with an extensive test suite, described in section
-:ref:`apdx:testSuite`; the input files for these test cases can be found in the samples subdirectory of the top-level |PSIfour| source directory, and should serve as useful examples.
+:ref:`apdx:testSuite`; the input files for these test cases can be found in the samples subdirectory of the top-level |PSIfour| source directory and should serve as useful examples.

 .. index:: physical constants